rashidsadeed/high-percision-GPS-data-with-raspberry-pi/README.md

 > sudo pip install pyubx2

+''' diff
-***NOTE: I'd advise to use a virtal environment to install the libraries and run the program to avoid contradictions
+- __NOTE: I'd advise to use a virtal environment to install the libraries and run the program to avoid contradictions__
-***with other libraries you might be using.
-You can do so using the following commands,
+- __with other libraries you might be using.
+You can do so using the following commands,__
+'''

 > python -m venv /path/to/new/virtual/environment